barpje/Allegro-Intern-Task/README.md

 ```

-To run the tests just type:
+To run the tests type:

 ```bash
 mvn test